3mdeb/news-and-ideas/blog/content/post/2020-08-21-booting-coreboot-on-cometlake.md

 updates were not included that means, there is probably no microcode in the repository yet...
 Trying to update to recent revision did not help either.
 What now?
 Without microcode, we will not boot probably either.
-In such case our golden firmware image and UEFITool will come with help.
-UEFI Tool is a cool UEFI image explorer which allows extraction of the UEFI modules.
+In such case our golden firmware image and [UEFITool](https://github.com/LongSoft/UEFITool) from Long Soft will come with help.
+UEFITool is a cool UEFI image explorer which allows extraction of the UEFI modules.
 That also applies to raw files and microcode.
 So let's open the binary in the tool and search for microcode!
+If you wonder what UEFI is, it is an Unified Extensible Firmware Interface, a standard defining the firmware design and interface to bootloaders and operating system.

 ![UEFITool](/img/cometlake_uefitool.png)